RickStrahl/Westwind.Globalization/Readme.md

 }
 ```

 Any code changes made override any of the file values.
-You can also replace the entire `DbResourceConfiguration` object entirely.
+You can also replace the entire `DbResourceConfiguration` object entirely in this handler.

 In addition you probably will want to add standard ASP.NET Core Localization features to the `Configure()` method in `Startup.cs`: